-How neuro differences shape work styles and communication โ And why it matters
+How neuro differences shape work styles and communication, and why it matters

 May 24, 2025

 In today's diverse workplace, one size doesn’t fit all, especially when it comes to how people work and communicate.
-Recognising and respecting neurodiverse work styles is not only the right thing to do, it’s also a key to building stronger, more collaborative teams.
+Recognising and respecting neurodiverse work styles is not only the right thing to do, it’s also a key to building stronger, more collaborative teams.From attention and energy to communication preferences and learning styles, neurodiversity plays a significant role in shaping how people show up at work.

 Neurodiverse strengths at work